CARI Logo

 Evan Collins delivers the first presentation on CARI's research at the Seattle Design Festival 2019

 "This is the first CARI presentation I gave, back in August 2019.
 It's rough, and the categories have changed/merged/evolved in some cases.
-I think it does help to give some background to what we do, the purpose of CARI, and some general outlines of certain aesthetics." - Evan Collins.
-Poster Design by Froyo Tam
+I think it does help to give some background to what we do, the purpose of CARI, and some general outlines of certain aesthetics." - Evan Collins Poster Design by Froyo Tam

 References